From Glosten-Milgrom to the whole limit order book and applications to financial regulation: Conclusion

 \section{Conclusion}

 In this article, we introduce an agent-based model for the LOB.
-Inspired by the seminal paper by Glosten and Milgrom \cite{glosten1985bid}, we use a zero-profit condition for the market makers which enables us to derive a link between proportion of events due to the noise trader, bid-ask spread, dynamic of the efficient price and equilibrium LOB state.
+Inspired by the seminal work by Glosten and Milgrom \cite{glosten1985bid} and its extension to the whole limit order book in \cite{glosten1994electronic}, we use a zero-profit condition for the market makers which enables us to derive a link between proportion of events due to the noise trader, bid-ask spread, dynamic of the efficient price and equilibrium LOB state.
 The effect of introducing a tick size is then discussed.
 We in particular show that the constrained bid-ask spread is equal to the sum of the tick value and the intrinsic bid-ask spread that corresponds to the case of a vanishing tick size.
 This model allows us to do spread forecasting when one modifies the tick size.
+We develop an estimation procedure allowing us to recover the parameters of the model, while only observing discrete price changes, using the characteristic function of the compound Poisson model chosen for the efficient price.

-Price discreteness also enables us to value queue positions in the LOB. \\
+Price discreteness also enables us to value queue positions in the LOB.
+In the large-tick stock framework, the model describes accurately the probabilities of price moves conditionally to the volume imbalance.
+It also allows an exact fit of the average shape of the LOB.

 In our approach, market makers only are allowed to insert limit orders.
 In practice, the roles of informed trader and market makers are often mixed, and the informed trader also has the possibility to place passive limit orders.
 By doing so, he may get better prices but also leak some information to other market participants.
 Extending our model by taking into account accurately these intricate features is left for future work.